There are several different ways to manage a hedgerow. The best way to manage a hedgerow will depend on a number of factors:

 The first place to start is to survey the hedgerows on you farm to understand the condition and cause of the problem.
-There are a number of surveying techniques available to use but Hedgelink UK have developed a method that is simple to use and has management recommendations for restoring the hedgerow.
+There are a number of surveying techniques available to use.
+An example is Hedgelink UK, which is simple to use and has management recommendations for restoring the hedgerow.

 Hedgelink - The Hedgerow Management Cycle (English only).

 Yearly cutting can create a hedgerow with a very dense structure.
 You may want to consider annual trimming of a hedgerow if the main purpose of the hedgerow is to prevent runoff on the farm.